 We refer to our TEBS, TOB trust, and term TOB trust securitizations and our Secured Notes as our debt financings.
 The TEBS, TOB trust and term TOB trust securitizations are accounted for as consolidated variable interest entities ("VIEs") for reporting purposes.
 These arrangements are structured such that we transfer our investment assets to an entity, such as a trust or special purpose entity, which then issues senior securities and residual interests.
 The senior securities are sold to third-party investors in exchange for debt proceeds.
 We retain the residual interests which entitle us to certain rights to the investment assets and to residual cash proceeds.
 We generally structure our debt financings such that principal, interest, and any trust expenses are payable from the cash flows of the secured investment assets, and we are generally entitled to all residual cash flows for our general use.
 As the residual interest holder, we may be required to make certain payments or contribute certain assets to the VIEs if certain events occur.
 Such events include, but are not limited to, a downgrade in the investment rating of the senior securities issued by the VIEs, a ratings downgrade of the liquidity provider for the VIEs, increases in short term interest rates beyond pre-set maximums, an inability to re-market the senior securities or an inability to obtain liquidity support for the senior securities.
 If such an event occurs in an individual VIE, we may be required to deleverage the VIE by repurchasing some or all of the senior securities.
 Otherwise, the secured investment asset will be sold and we will be required to fund any shortfall in funds available to pay the principal amount of the senior securities after payment of accrued interest and other trust expenses.
-If we do not fund the shortfall, default and liquidation provisions will be invoked against us.
-Each of the TEBS financings are non-recourse to the Partnership such that our shortfall funding for each TEBS financing is limited to the stated amount of our residual interests.
+If we do not fund the shortfall funding for each TEBS financing is limited to the stated amount of our residual interests.
 The TOB trust and term TOB trust financings are recourse obligations of the Partnership.